Skip to main content

 Overview

-You may also want to refer to the MV32 Installation Guide for placement guidelines on where to deploy fisheye cameras for best results.
+Refer to the MV32 Installation Guide for guidelines on where to deploy fisheye cameras for optimal results.

 The rest of this article requires a basic understanding of cameras.
 For a basic introduction to MV cameras, read our article, Meraki MV Cameras - Introduction and Features.